 Why this campaign worked and what draw my attention?

 – The heritage of Zlatan Ibrahimović’s was used to the max.
-By signing famous athletes, brands usually get tamed into the web of shallow and simple ads and often not using the story behind the athlete (growing up, past, road to success etc)
+By signing famous athletes, brand often not using the story behind the athlete (growing up, past, road to success etc)

 – Fully used momentum of Zlatan waving goodbye to Sweden national team.
 The moment was more popular than the very competition where his retirement has happened.

 – Narrative.
 It was a well-known fact that Zlatan was talented for number of things other than football.
-These short movies used his charisma, persona and energy, using short and strong sentences and dramatic pauses.
+These short movies used his charisma, persona and dramatic pauses.
 Music matched this perfectly so the result was an excellent short story.

 – What’s in it for Volvo?
-When you work with someone so long, then you do not need a car driving up and down the screen, howling on the road, passing the tunnels… At the end of the day, that is not what Volvo really is.
-With these short movies, Volvo communicated the right message: heritage, practicality and family moment.
-Volvo and Zlatan share the same core values, Made by Sweden.
+When you work with someone so long, then you do not need a car driving up and Zlatan share the same core values, Made by Sweden.
 Country that has officially being declared as the happiest country in the world.

 – The budget, energy, focus and momentum were used to the max for creating the content that marked 2016- video.

 – Unclearness.
 The bad side of majority of campaigns is that they are somehow vague.
 These two movies are everything but vague.
-One does not need to be a football fan or Zlatan’s fan to understand the essence and the message.
+One does not need to be a football fan or Zlatan’s fan to understand the message.

 – Storytelling.
 Apart from “content” the most used word in 2016.
 I am thankful to Volvo, because now I need only a couple of minutes to explain what storytelling is, without never-ending argues, discussions, presentations, etc.